 What’s more, and although it sounds like a cliché, Lesnichy faced eight months of winter when she was in Russia.
 “I painted a lot of winter landscapes,” she says.

 Now that she lives in Crozet, Virginia, she loves to drive along roads in the Blue Ridge Mountains, where great views abound.
 “It’s a very beautiful place with lots of overlooks,” says the artist.
 “I just paint along the side of the road.”
 Lesnichy especially appreciates these wide expanses when fall gives rich color to the leaves.
 “I am into color; I am a color painter, so the changing color of both season and time of day appeals to me.
 I think I have managed to express the color that I see.
 It’s an expression of my emotions.”

-Lesnichy, who studied with Lois Griffel, prefers to paint in late afternoon light.
+Lesnichy, who studied with Lois Griffel (who was featured on the PleinAir Podcast), prefers to paint in late afternoon light.
 The artist moves easily between pastel and oil.
 She also depicts still lifes and floral arrangements, but her palette and her eye seem to really come alive when the foliage is exploding with reds, yellows, and oranges.
 “I love exploring color in the local landscape here in Virginia,” she says.
 “It is a feast to the eye all year round, but especially in the fall.”